EricRobertCampbell/auth0-poc/README.md

 	- [ ] Make secured API calls
 - [ ] Backend:
 	- [X] Basic setup
-	- [ ] Create graphql route
+	- [X] Create graphql route
-	- [ ] Accept and return unverified requests
+	- [X] Accept and return unverified requests
-	- [ ] Accept JWTs from the frontend
+	- [X] Accept JWTs from the frontend
 	- [ ] Verify them:
 		- [ ] Issuer
 		- [ ] Expiry
 	- [ ] Accept and return a verified API call
 - [ ] ???
 Refresh Tokens ???
 	  -[ ] Somehow deal with refresh tokens, if necessary - we can keep people logged for >24 hours, so do we even need this?
+- [ ] Testing:
+	- [ ] Cypress tests of unverified portion of the frontend
+	- [ ] Cypress test of verified (authorized) parts of the frontend